Submitted by Land Betterment Corporation

 About Land Betterment Corporation

 Land Betterment Corporation, an Indiana Benefit Corporation and Pending B-Corp, is an environmental solutions company focused on fostering a positive impact through upcycling former coal mining sites to create sustainable community development and job creation.
 The Company utilizes a complete solution-based lifecycle program to restore and rehabilitate the environment and revitalize communities in need of change and opportunity.
 Land Betterment accomplishes this by identifying un-reclaimed, run-down and neglected coal mining sites, fixing the environment through reclamation and remediation, and then repurposing the land to support a sustainable business that serves the community.
 Land Betterment firmly believes that with real solutions it is possible for restoration of impacted areas to live side-by-side long term employment, while building sustainable and safe surroundings for communities and our planet.
-Connect with the Company on LinkedIn Twitter and Facebook.
+Visit the Company at landbetterment.com and connect with us on LinkedIn Twitter and Facebook.

 317.537.0492 ext.
 0